 This work presented an algebraic VMS formulation tailored for high-order discretisations of the incompressible Navier-Stokes equations, designed to enhance coarse-scale accuracy while preserving key conservation properties.
 Building on a Galerkin foundation, the method introduces a scale separation via an orthogonal projector based on the underlying symmetric problem.
 Employing this projector in combination with the explicit construction of the Fine-Scale Greens' function of the symmetric operator enables a consistent treatment of unresolved scales without introducing artificial dissipation.

-To evaluate the method, we first performed convergence tests using the Taylor-Green vortex test case.
-These showed the expected convergence rates, including exponential convergence of the VMS solution to the exact projection, as well as exponential convergence of the unresolved scales to their exact counterparts.
-We then considered solutions of the inviscid vortex roll-up problem, which is a challenging benchmark known for its sharp gradients and dynamic multiscale features.
-A highly-resolved solution obtained with the base Galerkin scheme served as a reference.
-Through projection onto a coarse mesh, we established a benchmark representing the best-possible resolved-scale behaviour in the chosen norm.
-Comparisons against coarse-mesh simulations reveal that the proposed VMS approach closely reproduces this projection, outperforming the coarse Galerkin solution, which poorly approximated the exact projection of the reference.
+To evaluate the proposed method, we first performed convergence tests using the Taylor-Green vortex.
+These tests confirmed the expected convergence rates, including exponential convergence of the VMS solution to the exact projection, as well as exponential convergence of the unresolved scales to their exact counterparts.
+Next, we considered the inviscid vortex roll-up problem, which is a challenging benchmark characterised by sharp gradients and dynamic multiscale features.
+A highly-resolved solution obtained with the baseline Galerkin scheme served as a reference.
+By projecting this reference solution onto a coarse mesh, we established a benchmark representing the best-possible resolved-scale behaviour in the chosen norm.
+Comparisons against coarse-mesh simulations show that the proposed VMS approach closely reproduces this projection, outperforming the coarse Galerkin solution, which poorly approximated the exact projection of the reference.
 A cost analysis demonstrated that the proposed VMS methodology becomes computationally favourable relative to the baseline Galerkin method on the fine mesh when the cost of matrix assemblies and solves on the fine mesh dominates that on the coarse mesh.
 This was further confirmed through practical comparisons of computational costs, which highlighted the efficiency of the VMS approach.

 Several avenues remain for future investigation.
 A more detailed study of the treatment of pressure projections within the VMS framework is needed.
 Additionally, the choice of $k$, which controls the fidelity of the Fine-Scale Greens' function approximation, warrants further exploration.
 While accurate reconstructions of the projected solution were achieved for relatively low values of $k$ (typically $\leq 4$) and computational favourability was observed for $k>1$ in the cases considered, a systematic determination of the optimal $k$ that balances computational cost and numerical accuracy remains application-dependent and is left for future work.

-Importantly, both the Galerkin and VMS schemes were shown to satisfy the same conservation properties under the MEEVC framework, with the VMS conservation guaranteed by the orthogonality between resolved and unresolved scales.
-These results affirm the potential of the proposed approach to deliver accurate, stable, and conservative approximations in under-resolved settings, laying a solid foundation for future extensions to more complex problems.
+Crucially, both the Galerkin and VMS schemes were shown to satisfy the same set of conservation properties under the MEEVC framework, with conservation in the VMS case ensured by the orthogonality between resolved and unresolved scales.
+These findings demonstrate the capability of the proposed approach to produce accurate, stable, and conservative approximations even in under-resolved regimes, providing a strong foundation for future extensions to more complex problems.